Types of Home Inspections

 First Year New Construction Home Inspectionis a follow-up inspection performed at end of the first year of new construction home ownership.
 This inspection has developed from years of listening to inspection requests by new home owners wanting to finalize their first year punch lists before the builder’s initial home warranty expires.

 Residential Moisture Diagnostics Home Inspectionis for the “I smell mold or mildew” times.
 This specific inspection and report are tailored to the areas and systems that can contribute to excessive moisture and possible mold/mildew conditions in homes.
 This provides a third party inspection that is not performed by a mold contractor, hence we don’t sell unnecessary repairs.
 The latest equipment is used in the inspection process.
 This report has evolved for the many calls from concerned home owners with questions about their wet basements, attics, or new stains on walls/floors.

 Our commercial inspection process has grown to include a team of the regions best professionals in the electrical; HVAC, plumbing and other fields that inspect commercial property.
 Our experience ranges from multi-story condominium and apartment complexes, retail centers, restaurants, to light industrial sites.

-Read enough?
-Ready to put us to work?Schedule My Inspection Now!
+Ready to put us to work inspecting your property?

 More About Griffith Home Analysis